AnthonyCxx/Notes-and-Writeups/VIM/Vim-Basics.md

 # A Basic Keystroke Reference for Vim
 Replace anything that is both italicized and bolded or is in curly brackets `{ }`. <br />
-Just as a note, underscores are considered letters, not characters. <br />
+Just as a note, underscores are considered letters, not symbols. <br />

 ## Fundamental Commands
 | Key | Action |